amla-y07/Adilas-Frontend-Adilas-frontend-assessment-react/assessment.md

 - You are free to:
   - Add or refactor components
-  - Use any form library or write custom validation
+  - Use any form library/ prefereably react-hook-form or write custom validation
   - Choose how you persist new events (mock or memory)

 ---